Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Simulation studies

-The models tested include: linear regressions with S-Learner and T-Learner approach respectively (S-OLS and T-OLS); a penalized LASSO regression, through which we induce variable selection, with R-Learner approach (R-LASSO); a simple non parametric $k$-Nearest Neighbors ($k$NN) as T-Learner; a Causal Forest (CF), proposed by \cite{athey_2019} as a modified version of Random Forests, where after partitioning the sample space on the covariates $X$, the last split in each tree in the ensemble is made on $Z$; Bayesian Additive Regression Trees as S-Learner and T-Learner respectively (S-BART and T-BART); a Bayesian Causal Forest (BCF), i.e.,~a $\tau$-Learner; Gradient Boosted trees with R-Learner procedure (R-BOOST); and finally the two causal multitask versions of Gaussian Processes, one with stationary kernel (CMGP) and the other with non-stationary kernel (NSGP), developed by \cite{vanderschaar_2017} and \cite{vanderschaar_2018} respectively.
-A summary of the tested models is provided in Table \ref{testedmodels} below.
+The models we test are the following: random forests and BART respectively as S-, T- and X-Learners; LASSO regression, gradient boosted trees as R-Learners, and Causal Forest, which is a particular implementation of random forests as an R-Learner \citep{athey_2019, athey_2019_application}; two Multitask-Learners in the form of Multioutput Gaussian Processes, one with stationary kernel (Causal Multitask GP - CMGP) and the other with non-stationary kernel (Non-Stationary GP - NSGP), developed by \cite{vanderschaar_2017} and \cite{vanderschaar_2018} respectively; finally, Bayesian Causal Forest \citep{hahn_2020, caron_2021}, which is a specific implementation of $\tau$-Learner employing BART.
+A summary of the tested models is provided in Table \ref{testedmodels}.

 For each of the two datasets analyzed, in order to provide a comparison of the methods presented above, we computed $\sqrt{\mbox{PEHE}}$ estimates for each of the $B=1000$ Monte Carlo simulations, and we averaged it over all the simulations.
+Consistently with what we discussed earlier, $\sqrt{\mbox{PEHE}}$ was evaluated only in the covariate space regions corresponding to the treated units (thus on CATT), as overlap is not guaranteed to hold on the covariate space regions of the controls (i.e.~on CATC).
 Estimates of $\mbox{PEHE}$ were obtained through its sample equivalent, namely:

-where $\widehat{\tau} (\bm{x}_i)$ is the CATE estimate obtained under the given method, while $\tau(\bm{x}_i)$ is the ground-truth CATE, which is always unknown in the real world, but in this case is simulated.
+where $N_T$ is the size of the treated group and $\widehat{\tau} (\bm{x}_i)$ is the CATT estimate obtained under the given method, while $\tau(\bm{x}_i)$ is the ground-truth CATT, always unknown in the real world.
 Data are randomly split in 70\% train set used to train the models, and 30\% test set to evaluate the model on unseen data. $\sqrt{\mbox{PEHE}}$ is reported for both train and test data.
+Supplementary results on all the simulated experiments regarding bias and $\sqrt{\mbox{PEHE}}$, evaluated also on CATC (out-of-overlap) regions, are provided in the appendix.

 \DIFaddend